The DOKOH Journal

 Across these specific professional contexts, a set of common requirements emerges.

 Meaningful midsole cushioning.
-Not the 3–5mm of compressed EVA foam that constitutes the "cushioning" of most formal shoes.
-A proper midsole — Phylon, or a comparable compound — that has genuine shock-absorption capacity.
+Not the 3–5mm of compressed foam that constitutes the "cushioning" of most formal shoes.
+A proper midsole built from a high-performance cushioning compound that has genuine shock-absorption capacity.
 This single component makes more difference to end-of-day comfort than any other.

 A removable, high-performance insole.
 Removability matters because it allows the insole to be replaced with a custom orthotic if foot conditions develop, and it allows the insole to be taken out and aired, which significantly extends the hygienic life of the shoe.
 The insole material matters because it determines how much of each step's impact is absorbed before it reaches the foot.

 Composite outsole construction.
-A rubber exterior layer for durability and grip, with a lighter, more shock-absorbing material — EVA, Phylon — as the midsole body.
+A rubber exterior layer for durability and grip, with a proprietary lightweight midsole compound for shock absorption.
 This provides durability where the shoe contacts the ground, cushioning where the foot meets the shoe.

 A last width appropriate to the individual's foot.
 All the cushioning in the world does not help if the shoe is compressing the forefoot at the metatarsal heads.
 Indian professionals, as a population, would benefit from wider toe boxes than most formal shoes currently provide.